pq-code-package/tsc/meetings/2024-05-23/minutes.md

 ## Introductions

 Rod Chapman introduced himself as a colleague of Hanno's at AWS Cryptography Group with a particular interest in formal verification of PQC.
-He has previously build a formally verified implementation of Kyber.
+He has previously build a formally verified implementation of Kyber, [LibMLKEM](https://github.com/awslabs/LibMLKEM).

 ## Decisions